- Research article

 This study is a cross-sectional study including children (N = 750.
 58% girls) from the ages of 8–12 years with elevated levels of self-reported symptoms of anxiety (MASC-C) and/or depression (SMFQ).
 Teachers reported the academic achievement, school adaptation (TRF) and internalizing symptoms (BPM-T) of the children.
 Associations were analyzed using linear regression analyses.

 Both teacher-reported internalizing symptoms and children’s self-reported depressive symptoms were associated with poor academic achievement and school adaptation, while self-reported symptoms of anxiety were not.
 Symptoms of depression as assessed by the children were associated with teacher-rated internalizing symptoms, while self-reported symptoms of anxiety were not.

 We found negative associations between school functioning and internalizing symptoms, as assessed by both the teachers and the children.
 The dual findings strengthen the validity of these relationships.
 Thus, prevention of depressive and anxiety symptoms in children may lead to positive changes in school domains such as academic achievement and school adaptation.
-We also identified a negative association between teacher-rated internalizing symptoms and children’s self-report of depressive symptoms, indicating that teachers may have difficulties recognizing children with these symptoms.
+The weak and non-significant associations between teacher-rated internalizing problems and children`s self-report on depression- and anxiety symptoms respectively, indicate that teachers may have difficulties recognizing children with these symptoms.

 Clinical Trials NCT02340637, Registered on June 12, 2014, Retrospectively registered.